-Humanity & Inclusion runs a range of projects in Niger to further the inclusion of children and adults with disabilities in education and employment.
-The organisation supports refugees and asylum seekers in Niamey.
-It also works to reduce armed violence in the Sahel.
+HI implements a range of projects in Niger to promote the inclusion of children and adults with disabilities and assist vulnerable people including refugees, asylum seekers and communities in disaster-affected areas.

-> Actions in process
+Actions in process

 HI currently provides support to vulnerable people in Niger and people with disabilities affected by humanitarian response in Diffa, Maradi.
 It implements actions centrally to promote inclusion through clusters and working groups.

 HI also assists urban refugees and asylum seekers in Niamey.
 At the end of 2019, HI launched a project to strengthen the resilience and social cohesion of vulnerable people in cross-border regions through community-based projects.

 In 2021, HI launched two projects to help protect people living in conflict-affected areas.
 HI’s inclusive education project helps children with disabilities access and stay in primary education.
 HI has also partnered with the Niger Federation for People with Disabilities to implement a project that advances the social and legal inclusion of women and children with disabilities in Niger.